AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Example:**
 <br>
-* You want to search for applicants with java skill that exist in HMHero.
+* You want to search for all applicants with the skill `java` that exist in HMHero.

 Command Input Box: `skill java`